dynamicloud/universal_storage_java_gd_api/README.md

 ### This api will get the client_id, client_secret and refresh_token through either this file or environment variables `client_id`, `client_secret` and `refresh_token`

 The root folder is the storage where the files will be stored.
-The tmp folder is where temporary files will be stored.
+The local tmp folder is where temporary files will be stored.

 # How to use
 **Examples for Storing files:**